 USSF-106 (Vulcan VC4S 120k)

 Devin continues to work on mission design and integration for future missions that will be launched in the coming years, as well as other projects and development tasks.
-Due to limitations with proprietary information, export controlled information (ITAR), and controlled unclassified information (CUI), projects and work cannot be showcased in detail.
+Due to limitations with proprietary information, export controlled information, limited rights, and other data restrictions, further details cannot be shared.